Pansit Langlang aka Pinoy Ramen

 Make the broth:

-In a large pot, combine pork ribs, chicken parts, garlic, onion, carrots, and dried shrimp.
+In a large pot, combine pork ribs, chicken parts, garlic, onion, carrots, and dried shrimp for an authentic Pancit Langlang recipe base.

 Simmer for 45 minutes to 1 hour until flavors develop.